 2. Not using the Stoploss and Takeprofit features correctly

 Let me explain.
-Suppose you have a preset fixed SL and TP settings for each of your trades.
-Now go back and analyze your history how your trades would have played out, if you had set a larger SL.
-This is not to say that SL should be set wider compromising the risk to reward ratio.
+Suppose you have preset fixed SL and TP settings for each of your trades.
+Now go back and analyze your history and how your trades would have played out if you had set a larger SL.
+This is not to say that SL should be set wider compromising the risk-to-reward ratio.
 We will come to that later.
 All I say is that your SL setting should be logical and have enough room for the trade to play out.

-This brings the attention towards the timeframes and trade setups.
+This brings attention to the timeframes and trade setups.
 The SL should be rationalized according to the trade context.
-What I mean by this is to understand the trade setup and the timeframe used to enter the position, then set the SL where the setup would be invalid if price ever hits the SL.
+What I mean by this is to understand the trade setup and the timeframe used to enter the position, then set the SL where the setup would be invalid if the price ever hits the SL.

 A simple analogy is to observe the candle wick sizes across timeframes.
-Take any trend on any timeframes and calculate average wick sizes to the opposite direction.
+Take any trend on any timeframes and calculate average wick sizes in the opposite direction.
 You may use any number of candles to average the wick size.
 It doesn’t matter where you entered the position, even if you traded in the direction of the trend, if your SL was narrower than the average wick size, you have a very high probability of losing the trade.
-Because its simple logic.
-If your calculations of the opposite wick size suggests that on average price moves this much in the opposite direction within one candle, why on earth should a SL be placed narrower than that.
-Its a suicide mission, don’t you think.
+Because it’s simple logic.
+If your calculations of the opposite wick size suggest that on average price moves this much in the opposite direction within one candle, why on earth should SL be placed narrower than that?
+It’s a suicide mission, don’t you think?

-Well, this is not my exact strategy to calculate SL levels, because I trade a lot of Harmonic Patterns which incidentally appears on rangebound markets.
-As they say the price always is in a one huge flat market, I don’t really like the idea of trends.
-Because its a subjective term.
-On the other hand I trade waves, in which you can add some contextual thinking and projections for future price behavior.
-Its a different topic altogether.
+Well, this is not my exact strategy to calculate SL levels, because I trade a lot of Harmonic Patterns which incidentally appear on rangebound markets.
+As they say, the price always is in one huge flat market, I don’t really like the idea of trends.
+Because it’s a subjective term.
+On the other hand, I trade waves, in which you can add some contextual thinking and projections for future price behavior.
+It’s a different topic altogether.

 3. Fear of Losing Trade Opportunities